Mon, Feb 13, 2017 12:00 PM

 Final Action – AAR Requires the Phase Out of Legacy Tank Cars Transporting TIH Materials

-On April 7, 2017, the Association of American Railroads issued a circular letter, CPC-1325, under its Interchange Rules, requiring tank cars transporting materials toxic-by-inhalation (“TIH”) to comply with the regulations issued by the Department of Transportation (“DOT”) on January 13, 2009, under Docket HM-246.
+In June 2018, the Chlorine Institute, the American Chemistry Council, The Fertilizer Institute, and the Association of American Railroads jointly agreed to extend the deadline for phasing out normalized, legacy TIH tank cars to December 31, 2027.
 See 74 FR 1769, dated January 13, 2009.
 The DOT regulation requires tank cars transporting TIH materials built on or after March 16, 2009, to comply with enhanced safety measures for rail transportation, which included an interim design standard.
 The enhanced design standard generally requires the use of a tank car with an increased shell or tank jacket thickness, full-height head protection, and improved top fitting protection, which taken together, greatly improves the ability of the tank structure to withstand impacts and to retain its contents.

 The AAR interchange standard requires the following actions: